droonga/drnbench/README.md

 ### Benchmarking of request-responsne style commands, with a Droonga-based search system

-Drnbench can benchmark performance of a Droonga-based search system with random requests.
+Drnbench can benchmark throughput performance of a Droonga-based search system with random requests.

 In this scenario, you have to setup a Droonga-based search system and prepare patterns of requests for commands.
 Drnbench will start multiple clients and send many requests based on the patterns file.